 What is an oncologist?

-An oncologist is a physician who works in the field of oncology, the branch of medicine that deals with cancer.
+An oncologist is a physician who specializes in the field of oncology, the branch of medicine that diagnoses and treats cancer.

 Becoming an oncologist

 The training required to become an oncologist — and later to become a subspecialist in medical oncology, radiation oncology or other disciplines — is extensive.

 The requisite 4 years of premedical education at a college or university is followed by 4 years in medical school to earn an MD or DO, and then postgraduate training is obtained through internships or residencies, typically taking about 3 to 4 years.

 Following residency, a fellowship in a subspecialty, for at least 2 years, is needed before obtaining a license.
 After fulfilling these requirements, physicians must pass an examination to become board certified as a specialized oncologist.
 Depending on the physician’s subspecialty, testing and certification is conducted by one of the following:

 - American Board of Obstetrics and Gynecology (ABOG);